What is ACH?

 It goes without saying that ACH payments provide major benefits to organizations.
 ACH payments, like any other payment mechanism, have certain possible negatives to consider.

 The procedure is time-consuming

 As previously stated, ACH payments may take several working days to complete.
 The excellent news is that ACH debit transactions must be completed on the same day or the following working day.
 ACH credits might be processed the same day or up to two days later.
 Because many banks now accept same-day or next-day ACH transfers, ACH transactions typically take one to two business days.
 As a result, as long as the request is made before the day's cut-off, the money might be received within 24 hours.

 Numerous banks limit the amount of money your clients can pay via ACH transfer.
 Limits can be set on a daily, weekly, monthly, or per-transaction basis.

 Availability is limited

 Finally, one downside of ACH payments is that most banks do not enable ACH transfers to and from overseas bank accounts.
-In general, only businesses and companies can accept ACH direct debit transactions from clients who have a bank account in the United States.
+In general, only businesses and companies can accept ACH direct debit transactions from clients who have bank accounts in the United States.